Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 Designed by Uwe Rosenberg, a well-known and respected board game designer (titles like Agricola, Caverna, Le Havre, Glass Road, Patchwork, and many others), Fields of Arle was published in 2014.

-You can take your farm in any direction, you desire: grow flax, grain, breed animals, cut peat, colonize the moor, build dikes, cultivate forests, run a vehicle fleet, and build buildings like workshops or inns.
+You can take your farm in any direction, you desire: grow flax and grain, breed animals, cut peat, colonize the moor, build dikes, cultivate forests, run a vehicle fleet, and build buildings like workshops or inns.

 Fields of Arle is played over four and a half (game) years, where each year is divided into summer and winter.
 At the end of the 9 rounds, there is a scoring round to determine the winner.
 In a single-player game, the goal is to score as many points.